 It’s one thing to work at a profession you enjoy—it’s a whole different bucket of nails to turn that profession into a profitable business that supports you, your family, and employees.
-Check out these tips to start a roofing business.
+Check out these tips on how to start a roofing business.

 This is not a complete checklist of everything you need to start a roofing business, but it will help you define some important tasks you’ll need to move forward.
-And anyone who’s starting a business needs guidance--experts estimate as many as 8 out of 10 small businesses in America will fail.
+And anyone who’s starting a business needs guidance—experts estimate as many as eight out of ten small businesses in America will fail.
 If you’ve chosen to jump into the roofing business, that means you’ll need more than nails and a nail gun to create the business you envision.

 1. Start with a business plan.

 A business plan doesn’t need to be a professionally-formatted fancy document with charts and graphs—and you don’t need an MBA to write one.
 Create a business plan that simply and clearly defines your business goals as well as your plans for reaching them.

 Naming a new roof replacement business can feel as challenging as naming a puppy or baby.
 If you don’t already have a moniker picked, this simple naming guide will help you along.
 In the meantime, keep these name tips in mind: